-In the late 70’s and early 80’s professional prizefighting was enjoying a serious resurgence with major stars such as Hearns, Hagler, Mancini, Duran, Arguello and Holmes inspiring keen interest from American sports fans.
-Boxing was mainstream, frequent and popular fare on free national television and on the cover of Sports Illustrated, with the biggest matches huge blockbuster events to rival the SuperBowl.
+In the late 70’s and early 80’s, professional prizefighting enjoyed a serious resurgence with major stars such as Hearns, Hagler, Mancini, Duran, Arguello and Holmes inspiring keen interest from American sports fans.
+Boxing was mainstream, frequent and popular fare on free national television, on the cover of Sports Illustrated, with the biggest matches huge blockbuster events that rivaled the SuperBowl and the World Series.

 But the brightest star of them all was Sugar Ray Leonard, the Olympic hero and the conqueror of Duran and Hearns.
 No one generated bigger gates or richer paydays than the all-American darling of network television, he with the bright smile and big endorsements from 7-Up and Nabisco.
 So imagine the shock and consternation when, due to a detached retina, the undisputed welterweight champion of the world, at the age of only 26, abruptly announced his retirement.

 Immediately, the prevailing “alphabet” organizations, the WBC and WBA, declared their 147 pound titles vacant.
 The WBA would decide a champion between Donald Curry and Jun-Suk Hwang, while the WBC mandated Detroit’s Milton “Ice Man” McCrory take on Colin “The Punch” Jones of Wales.
 The favored Curry dispatched Hwang by lopsided decision but McCrory vs Jones proved a very different type of match-up.